TUCSON

 Most buyers only discover this after they are already under contract.

-Insurance structure rarely prevents a purchase.
 But it can reshape the long-term cost profile.
 And cost profile is only one layer of the decision.

 Second-home ownership